 The Boxing Writers Association of America's purpose is to foster the highest professional and ethical standards in boxing journalism, print and electronic, and to promote better working conditions for those who cover the sport.
-Qualified writers interested in joining are encouraged to answer the questionnaire below and send answers with requested story links to Don Steinberg at firstname.lastname@example.org.
+Qualified writers interested in joining are encouraged to answer the questionnaire below and send answers with requested story links to Cliff Rold at email@example.com.

 The BWAA is an organization of professional journalists.
 We're not for hobbyists and passionate fans, even those who have found online outlets that are willing to run their writing.
 A significant number of applicants are not accepted for membership.
 This is not a matter of personalities.
 It reflects the same need for standards that is maintained by other professional writers' organizations, such as the Baseball Writers Association of America.